oconnorian3/recipesforu/README.md

 **Landing Page**

  * The landing page itself will immediately display the most recent 6 posts.
- * The landing pagge will display both the headers and footer with easibly identifiable links to helo the user navigate throughout the site
+ * The landing pagge will display both the headers and footer with easily identifiable links to help the user navigate throughout the site
- * Pagnation has been implemented on the site so the user can scroll to the next set of posts using the "next" link
+ * Pagination has been implemented on the site so the user can scroll to the next set of posts using the "next" link
  * When a user is logged in the home page will display different links as seen in the images below

 **Create Post View For Non Logged In Users**

- * Recipe title and image viewble at the top of the post view page
+ * Recipe title and image viewable at the top of the post view page
  * Author's name and publish date viewable under title and image
  * Recipe content
  * Number of likes and comments ( Non logged in users cannot contribute to this)
- * User can view approvded comments
+ * User can view approved comments

 ![](/images/create_post.png)

 **Post View For Logged In Users**

- * Recipe title and image viewble at the top of the post view page
+ * Recipe title and image viewable at the top of the post view page
  * Author's name and publish date viewable under title and image
  * Recipe content
  * Number of likes and comments, user can click on the heart to add a like
  * Option to edit/remove a post if the user created that post.
-When clicking delete the user is prompted with the message *Are you sure you want to delete the following recipe?* which helps prevent users mistakinly deleting posts.
+When clicking delete the user is prompted with the message *Are you sure you want to delete the following recipe?* which helps prevent users mistakenly deleting posts.
  * Option to submit a comment and view other comments.
 Text must be added or else the comment will not submit.

 ![](/images/post-view.png)